WrappedUsername/Solidity-Security-Audits/README.md

 ![image](https://user-images.githubusercontent.com/104662990/198148926-28e54a84-9866-48f1-a402-80664cd8f73a.png)

 ## Executive Summary:
-- The executive summary should tell the reader why this audit report is happening and the most interesting findings.
+- The executive summary should tell the reader why this audit report is happening and how it will proceed.
 - Include a thank you message.

 ![image](https://user-images.githubusercontent.com/104662990/198149253-a19577c4-6e5c-427e-a1f8-ef35ca5ed926.png)